 If you have a paid job in Malta, are officially self-employed or own a small business, you have to pay income-based contributions to the national insurance system.
 This includes government-sponsored healthcare, and you thereby gain automatic access to public healthcare.

 Due to the nation’s past as a British colony, the Maltese healthcare system is closely modeled after the NHS, but it has a better reputation than its UK equivalent.
 Foreign residents with public healthcare coverage usually go first to a general practitioner or a primary care center.
 Specialists and hospitals provide them with secondary and tertiary care for more complicated interventions.

 Overseas residents who have not come to Malta for gainful employment are generally required to take out private health insurance to obtain a visa and residence permit.
 For example, this applies to international students or to anyone applying for the Permanent Residence Scheme.

 Quality standards of medical care in Malta are good to excellent, and as long as you understand English, you needn’t fear the language barrier.
 Many doctors speak Italian as well, and you may succeed in finding some physicians with other foreign language skills.
-According to a 2006 survey, some 17% of Malta’s inhabitants have a working knowledge of French, and there are, for instance, a few German-language doctors as well.
+According to a 2012 report of the European Commission, some 11% of Malta’s inhabitants are able to have a conversation in French, and there are, for instance, a few German-language doctors as well.